Road Rash

 Road Rash is a motorcycle racing video game series by Electronic Arts in which the player participates in violent, illegal street races.
 The series started on the Sega Genesis/Mega Drive and was released on various other systems over the years.
 The game's title is based on the slang term for the severe friction burns that can occur in a motorcycle fall where skin comes into contact with the ground at high speed.

 Six different games were released from 1991 to 2000, and an alternate version of one game was developed for the Game Boy Advance.
-The Sega Genesis trilogy was re-released in EA Replay.
+The Sega Genesis trilogy was re-released in EA Replay for the PlayStation Portable.
 The series sold 3 million units by 1998.

 Games

 Road Rash (1991)

 Road Rash debuted on the Sega Genesis in 1991.
-The game takes place in California, on progressively longer two-lane roads.
-The two-player mode allows two people to play alternating.
+The game takes place in California on progressively longer two-lane roads and two-player mode allows two people to play alternating.
 There are 14 other opponents in a race.
 A port of the game was released for the Amiga, and various scaled-down versions were made for Master System, Game Gear, and Game Boy.
 The Game Boy version is one of two licensed games that is incompatible with the Game Boy Color and newer consoles in the Game Boy line.
 A SNES version was planned and then canceled.